-- Budgeted Operating Expenses- Proposed service modifications must be identified within the established Fiscal Year Work Plan for Operation of Service for that year. - Proposed new services that will incur additional cost outside of the work plan can be implemented if one of the following applies:
+- Budgeted Operating Expenses Proposed service modifications must be identified within the established Fiscal Year Work Plan for Operation of Service for that year. - Proposed new services that will incur additional cost outside of the work plan can be implemented if one of the modifications listed in the following section applies.

+16.3.2.
 All Service Modifications